Kyleg142/localsage/README.md

 Local Sage will only ever store one API key in your keychain.
 If you switch providers often, you will have to swap your API key with `!key`.

+## What is next?
+Upcoming features, in order:
+- In-line arguments/options for all commands.
+Commands are a bit clunky right now.
+  - Ex: `!a ~/Projects/project/file.txt` and `!switch profilename`
+- `!purge all` option to remove all attachments from the active session.
+- `!@` as an alternative to `!a` or `!attach`
+- Accurate tk/s readout in the status panel.
+- Raw token consumption readout on file attachment.
+- Full system prompt list feature, for storing and hot-swapping system prompts on demand.

 ## Versioning 🔧
 The project follows basic versioning:
 - **1.0.x** - Minor patches consisting of bug fixes and aesthetic tweaks.